Nusla-Ismail/FireProtector/README.md

 Dart,
 Flutter.

 The user must install flutter and dart in the android studio extensions.
 After installing to access the application on a physical device or an emulator user must figure out the flutter and dart SDK path.
+Once it is figured, the user has to open each application file separately in android studio.